ajahne/blog/_drafts/2018-3-14-const-let-var-best-practices.md

 Nope.

 **_Why not?_**
-Well, for starters using `var` has side effects and pollutes the global scope.
+Well for one, using `var` has side effects and pollutes the global scope.
 When creating variables using `var`, not only do we have to deal with [hoisting]({{ site.baseurl }}{% post_url 2018-2-19-javascript-hoisting %}), but we also inadvertently add properties to the global object.
 Check it out.

 {% highlight js %}
 var title = 'Awesome Web Page';